 Note that not all themes are able to display product category description on the category page but if your theme supports this function, the text that you put will appear on your product category page.

-Verifying your website with different webmaster tools is important.
+Verifying your website with different Google Search Console tools is important if you want your site crawled.
 It will have your website crawled by spiders.
 I don’t mean actual spiders.
 I mean search engine spiders that index websites on different search engines.
 Verifying with different webmaster tools can be a complex process but this is made easy with the WordPress SEO plugin.
-You’ll still need to follow a set of steps to get this done though.
-Refer to the links below to learn how to verify your website with webmaster tools.

 Linking with Social Media Profiles

 You can connect your website with your social media pages with the WordPress SEO plugin.
 You can do this by going to “SEO” and then clicking on “Social”.
 Here there are three tabs: Facebook, Twitter and Google+.

 Linking Facebook to your site allows you access to Facebook Insights.
 If you already have a Facebook page, you just need to get the URL of your Facebook page.
 Copy the URL and then paste it where it says “Facebook Page URL”.
 You can then set the administrators for your page by clicking on Add Facebook Admin.
 If you are an advanced user, you can tweak a bunch of other settings.
 When you’re done, just click on “Save Changes”.

 Do you use Twitter?
 Have you ever seen links in Twitter that show a snippet of the page that it links to?
 That’s called a Twitter card and you can enable that on your website using WordPress SEO.
 The usual thing is that enabling Twitter cards would call for you to add some lines of code to your header.
 But WordPress SEO eliminates the need for that.